 Scott Sonner, Associated Press

-No one was killed or seriously injured in the fire that burned more than 3.5 square miles in October 2016 along the Sierra's eastern front just east of Lake Tahoe.
+The fire burned more than 3.5 square miles in October 2016 along the Sierra's eastern front just east of Lake Tahoe.

 An independent investigation concluded in February 2017 the fire was caused by the ill-advised attempt to burn a large, wind-prone area with insufficient staff.
 Joe Freeland, the state forester and fire warden, later resigned.